 Call Veritas Prep at +1-310-295-2098 or click to

-The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Stanford has asked applicants to respond to the same two questions it has asked the past few years, maintaining the 1,150 word limit from last year, with the recommendation of using 750 words for Essay A and 400 for Essay B. An optional essay regarding candidate’s impact is also included in the application and Clear Admit encourages applicants to address it.
+Stanford has asked applicants to respond to the same two questions it has asked the past several years, maintaining the 1,150 word limit from last year, with the recommendation of using 750 words for Essay A and 400 for Essay B. An optional essay regarding candidate’s impact is also included in the application and Clear Admit encourages applicants to address it.

-Let’s take a closer look at each of Stanford’s required essays.
+Let’s take a closer look at each of Stanford’s essays.

 What matters most to you, and why?
 (Suggested Word Count: 750 words)